viacheslavpopov/ParkFinder.Solution/README.md

 ## 💪  Stretch Goals

 - Currently, the models of Park and Location are set up as a one-to-many relationship, where there can be many parks to one location.
 If I'm thinking about scalability and parks not being interested in arbitrary state/country borders, in reality, there can be many locations within a park, too.
 With more time, I would stretch the models to be a many-to-many relationship to account for park locations that include multiple states/countries.
+- The index queries for `Park`s does not currently include all properties.
+In a grander project, the user view would include some kind of filter for searching by more of these park properties.
 - If including an MVC, add a Calendar and Maps for each state/national park.
 - Add a dynamic weather API for local conditions and alerts per park.
 - Add a history section about the parks that would include geology, history of the founding of the park, any historic events that occurred, etc.